trub64/trubs-variants/README.md

 This option allows you to modify the amount of damage a head shot does as compared to hits to other areas.
 If not specified, the default value is 150 (150x weapon damage).

 ##### 3.5.1.2. --hs-meat  {value}
 This option allows you to modify the overall toughness of the the entity, making it more critical that you deliver head shots.
-If not specified, the default value is 3.0 (3x base hits).
+If not specified, the default value is 5.0 (5x `HealthMax`).

 ##### 3.5.1.3. --hs-speed {value}
 This option allows you modify the movement speed for zombies in this mode.
 This is on top of any speed variations applied by the program itself.
 If not specified, the default value is 25 (25% speed).

 ### 3.6.
 Altered AI Options
-In order to mix things up a bit, this option can be used to tweak the AI of some hostile animals and zombies.
-What it does is to have a 33% chance of choosing a different AI and swapping it out.
-Thus you could have pigs that act like mountain lions, or fat cops that act like snakes.
+In order to mix things up a bit, this option can be used to tweak the AI of hostile animals.
+What it does is to have a chance of choosing a different AI set, replacing the original for the enitity.
+Thus you could have pigs that act like mountain lions or coyotes that act like zombies.

 #### 3.6.1. -a
 This option enables the generation of altered AI.

 ##### 3.6.1.1. --ap {value}
 This option allows you to override the chance of altered AI on variants, with a valid range of 1 to 100.
+If not specified, the default vale is 33.

 ### 3.7.
 Raging Stags
 Are they rabid?
-This option makes 25% of the stag variants aggressive, giving them an AI from the list used by the altered AI option.
+This option makes some of the stag variants aggressive, giving them an AI from the list used by the altered AI option.

 #### 3.7.1. -r
 This option enables the generation of raging stags.

 ##### 3.7.1.1. --rp {value}
 This option allows you to override the chance of raging stags, with a valid range of 1 to 100.
+If not specified, the default vale is 33.

+#### 3.8 Research mode
+Used primarily to check new freaky mesh materials.
+It has the effect of increasing the `trub_scale` to 500, reducing `MoveSpeed` to 0.01 and altering `MoveType` to 2.

+#### 3.8.1. --research
+This option enables research mode

+#### 3.9 ErrorNull Tweaks
+Inspired by ErrorNull0's wonderful mod, adding some of his knockdown